mavotronik/Duinocoin_homeassistant/README.md

    requirements:
      - requests
 ```
-3. Copy this file to your package directory.
+3. Copy `duinocoin.yaml` to your package directory.
 4. In the package file replace `<username>` to your username.
 5. Save file and restart homeassistant.
 Sensors should appear.